Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Sphenoiditis: treatment

-Recommended cold sprays
+Recommended sprays for runny nose

 Antibiotics for sphenoiditis –

 How to recognize sphenoiditis?
-The first warning signs
+First alarming symptoms

 • The appearance of a cyst blocking the excretory tract;

-• Tumors in the nasal cavity;
+• Tumors in the nasal sinus;

 • Foreign objects in the sinus;

-• The presence of polyps;
+• Presence of polyps;

 • Pain in the occipital, frontal, temporal region;